 The issue to which this passage was addressed had nothing to do with SDCL 49-34A-56 at all and certainly did not offer guidance as to the precise meaning of the statute.
-In this case, we're not questioning what the Legislature could do in a general sense constitutionally in enacting a statute such as the Territorial Integrity Act; we're rather called upon to interpret what it did do precisely in enacting 49-34A-56.
+In this case, the Court is not called upon to evaluate what the Legislature could do in a general sense constitutionally in enacting a statute such as the Territorial Integrity Act; it is rather called upon to interpret what it did do precisely in enacting 49-34A-56.